Fighting in ice hockey: North American professional leagues

 A player who commits three major penalties (including fighting) during a game is automatically ejected, suspended, and fined.
 A player ejected for three major penalties in a game, or for use of weapons, cannot be replaced for five minutes.
 In 2003, the ECHL added an ejection, fine, and suspension of an additional game for any player charged as an instigator of a fight during the final five minutes of the third period or any overtime.
 The NHL and AHL adopted the rule in 2005–06, and the NHL includes a fine against the ejected player's head coach.
 In 2014, the AHL added a major penalty counter.
 A player who commits ten major penalties for fighting is suspended one game, and will be suspended one game on each such penalty for his 11th to 13th, and two games for his 14th and further penalties.
 If the opposing fighter is also charged with an instigator penalty, the fighting major will not count towards suspension.

 In 2023, the ECHL toughened the game misconduct penalty leading to ejection.
 The ejection penalty will now be assessed for two fighting majors in the same game, unless another player in the fight was assessed an instigator penalty.
 In addition, an automatic game misconduct penalty is assessed to offending fighters if a fight occurs before, during, or shortly after a face-off.

+In the Professional Women's Hockey League (PWHL), a fight is deemed to have occurred when at least one player punches (or attempts to punch) an opposing player or when at least two players engage in a brawl.
+Players who leave the bench to participate in a fight are automatically fined, and fighters who receive three aggressor penalties in one regular season will be suspended from their next regular season game.
+In February 2025, and after a viral altercation in a game between the Boston Fleet and Ottawa Charge, in which both players were assessed double minor penalties for roughing, the PWHL published a statement to clarify the league's stance on fighting and to announce that combatants in future fights would now be "penalized with a five-minute major penalty and a game misconduct, with a possibility of further discipline following a review and taking into consideration repeat offenders."